Observation details: asteroid Amalthea

 Amalthea Description

-Amalthea, designated as 113 Amalthea, is a main-belt asteroid, located between Mars and Jupiter in the solar system.
-With a diameter of 50 km, 113 Amalthea completes its orbit around the Sun in 3.7 years.
-At the moment, 113 Amalthea is 2.811 AU (420,519,615 km) from Earth, and it is located in the constellation Aquarius.Current position of Amalthea in Solar System
+This asteroid is designated 113 Amalthea, main-belt asteroid Its diameter is approximately 50 km.
+113 Amalthea completes an orbit around the Sun in 3.7 years.
+It is currently 1.6 AU (239,398,481 km) from Earth, and is located in the constellation Aquarius.Current position in the Solar System: Amalthea

 | Angular diameter | " |